vivekPatel21/Flood/README.md

 # Flood Game
 Welcome to the Flood game!
 This README will guide you through the installation, setup, and gameplay of Flood.

-## Table of Contents
--Introduction
--How to Play
--Contributing
 ### Introduction
 Flood is a simple strategy game.
 The objective is to fill the entire board with a single color in the fewest number of moves possible.